Z4OLLIEZ4/Space-API-Example/README.md

 boolean isMachine = spaceAPI.isMachine(ItemStack stack, String nbtIdentifier);
 // Forcefully removes and terminates all energy networks in the given planet.
 This action is irreversible. spaceAPI.discardEnergyNetworks(Planet planet);
+// Gets the machine in the location a block is, or returns null if one is not present spaceAPI.getMachineByBlock(Block b);
+// Gets the energy network in the location a block is, or returns null if one is not present spaceAPI.getNetworkByBlock(Block b);
 ```
 Provides a general interface for creating machines.
 Please see the coded example for more understanding.
 These methods are quite simple and user friendly.